AnkitGuhe/kongtest/README.md

 ###### Screenshots and videos

-View screenshots taken automatically on failure, or videos of your entire test suite when run headlessly.
+View screenshots were taken automatically on failure, or videos of your entire test suite when run headlessly.

 ## Best Practices